leros-dev/leros/README.md

 For example `00001001.00000010` is an add immediate instruction that adds 2 to the accumulator, where `00001000.00000011` adds the content of R3 to the accumulator.
+For branches we use 3 of the instruction bits for larger offsets.

 ### List of Instructions